nullptrflow/nullptrflow/README.md

-# Hi there, I am Rizky!
+# Hi there, I am Rizky!# Hi there, I am Gita Kusuma!

 ### About Me
 Full-stack Developer | Passionate about AI and Security | Building open-source tools.